larrygao001/hibersense-dash/README.md

-Run `npm install` to install all the dependencies, and `npm start` to run the application.
+Run `npm install` to install necessary dependencies, and `npm start` to run the application.

 <hr/>